nasa/astrobee/localization/ros_graph_vio/readme.md

 ## RosGraphVIOWrapper
 Contains the GraphVIO.
 Converts ROS messages to localization measurements and provides these to the VIO object.

-## RosGraphVIONodelet
-Subscribes to ROS messages for online use and publishes GraphVIO messages and TFs.
-Contains a RosGraphVIOWrapper and passes messages to this.

 # Inputs
 * `/hw/imu`
 * `/loc/of/features`